 Create Epic Content

-Epic content is supercharged versions of the content you already create, which can help to position your business as the go-to expert in your industry or niche.
+Epic content positions your business as the go-to expert in your industry or niche.
 In fact, this very page itself could be considered an epic piece of content.

-This epic content provides a one-stop-shop resource on everything a user would want to know on a given subject, written around your keywords.
-This provides your business with potentially viral content that offers even greater link building opportunities!
+Content like this is a one-stop-shop resource on everything a user would want to know on a given subject, providing your business with even greater link building opportunities!

 Start A Blog